kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 kubectl annotate node <nodename> cluster-autoscaler.kubernetes.io/scale-down-disabled=true
 ```

+### How can I prevent Cluster Autoscaler from scaling down non-empty nodes?

+CA might scale down non-empty nodes with utilization below a threshold
+(configurable with `--scale-down-utilization-threshold` flag).

+To prevent this behavior, set the utilization threshold to `0`.

 ### How can I configure overprovisioning with Cluster Autoscaler?

 Below solution works since version 1.1 (to be shipped with Kubernetes 1.9).